From Tokens to Layers: Redefining Stall-Free Scheduling for MoE Serving with Layered Prefill: Limitations of Chunked Prefill on LLMs with MoE

 \subsection{Microbenchmark: Runtime vs. Chunk Size}

-To understand how chunk size shapes MoE efficiency, we isolate the its effect on kernel performance.
+To understand how chunk size shapes MoE efficiency, we isolate its effect on kernel performance.
 Figure~\ref{fig:duration_chunk} reports MoE weight loading and kernel runtimes as a function of prefill chunk size on \texttt{Qwen} (evaluation setup described in \S\ref{sec:experimental_setup}), with the input length fixed at 8{,}192 tokens to approximate the average prompt length in the arXiv dataset.

-When the chunk size is 512, MoE runtime accounts for over 50\% of the prefill runtime, and the prefill runtime exceeds 500 ms. As chunk size increases, weight-loading overhead falls sharply, roughly in inverse proportion to chunk size, and runtime per operation decreases correspondingly.
+When the chunk size is 512, MoE runtime accounts for over 50\% of the prefill runtime, and the prefill runtime exceeds 500 ms. As chunk size increases, weight-loading overhead falls sharply, in inverse proportion to chunk size, and runtime per operation decreases correspondingly.
 Larger chunks route more tokens to each expert, improving reuse and reducing redundant transfers.
-By 4096–8192 tokens, MoE load drops below 100 GB and prefill runtime stabilizes near 200 ms, with MoE no longer dominating execution.
-Other kernels show a modest dependence on chunk size, largely due to lower arithmetic intensity at small problem sizes, but the effect is far less pronounced than in MoE kernels.
+By 4096--8192 tokens, MoE load drops below 100 GB and prefill runtime stabilizes near 200 ms, with MoE no longer dominating execution.
+Other kernels modestly depend on chunk size, largely due to lower arithmetic intensity at small problem sizes, but the effect is far less pronounced than in MoE kernels.